GoOsTT/GoOsTT/README.md

 Hi there 👋

 I'm Mark.
 Thanks for dropping by!
-I love coding most of the times.
+I love coding and problem solving and learning new and exciting stuff.

 - 🔭 I’m currently working as a web developer and content manager in an international company.
 - 🌱 My stack is React/Nextjs on the frontend, Node.js/Express.js on the backend and SQL and Mongo are my choices for databases.